 “I understand that but look at this picture and look at what I’m carrying.
 Could you please indicate for the court where you see a difference?”

 She got to us.
 Gave us a quick glance, and waved us forward.
 Whew.
 Step one accomplished, but we weren’t out of the woods yet.
 You guys know, it’s not over til it’s in the overhead.
 We weren’t even at the gate yet, we were still in line.
 We moved smoothly past the gate.
 We walked out onto the tarmac, we could see the plane!
 So close.
-Oh god, there are two tossers right by the staircase up to the plane door.
+Oh god, there are two tossers right by the staircase on wheels.
 The girl a few people in front of us got her bag taken!
-She was not happy and I don’t blame her.
+She was not happy.
 We got to the bottom of the staircase and the line stopped moving.
 I was right by the tossers.
 I kind of rudely cut this guy off just to put him between my bag and their eyes.
 It worked.
 The lines started moving again and I was safely on the plane with my bag in the compartment.
 Not today, Volotea.

 We got into Athens and took the train to our Airbnb.
 Athens has some nice subways.
 Stations are super clean.